sullyps/alcove/docs/developer-guide.md

 In addition, you should read this [article](https://nvie.com/posts/a-successful-git-branching-model/) about GitFlow.
 Alcove uses GitFlow to maintain a simple version history.

+You should also check out [this file](./backup-process-guide.excalidraw) by opening it at https://excalidraw.com (or if you're using Visual Studio Code, open it with the Excalidraw extension).
+This contains a flowchart that further explains how the backup process works.

 You should also take note of two other docs:

 - The exit codes [guide](exit-codes.md) explains what each exit code means.